 The first step is handling, or bell control, in which you will learn to ring the bell, adjust its speed and start and stop it when required.
 Once bell control has been achieved, change ringing comes next, with its intriguing mix of quick-thinking, listening, vision (ropesight) and fine-tuning of the physical skills.

 How rapidly and how far you advance depends mainly on opportunity and enthusiasm, but the feeling of achievement starts from the beginning.

 Many people find ringing quite addictive.
 It is common to find older ringers who started ringing when they were in their teens and have never grown tired of it.
 When you ring bells, like playing an instrument, you never stop learning.

 When is the training?

-Ringing lessons usually take place on Sundays between 11 am and noon.
+Ringing lessons usually take place on Sunday mornings between 10.30 and 11.30.